 What are the Trust Indicators?

-The Trust Indicators are standardized disclosures that provide clarity on a news organization’s ethics
+The Trust Indicators are standardized disclosures about a news organization’s ethics

 and other standards for fairness and accuracy, a journalist’s background, and the work behind a news story.